 Now that you know what the SAT is like, there is no looking back.
 The experience of taking a competitive exam grows on you, even when you decide to give it another shot.
 By now, you are familiar with the fact that no matter how much you practice with questions, both rare and common, the performance during the exam is unique due to the way our nervous minds work.
 Trying to make terms with the fact that the SAT can be handled with method and practice could help to get rid of the nervousness.
 Also, your time managing skills might have sharpened by now; you know what it feels like when you are not managing your time in a perfect way for each question.

 What is the limit for retaking the SAT?

-Time is something that you will definitely need for practice and study in between these test trials.
+Time is something you will definitely need for practice and study between these test trials.
 The safest plan to follow is to go for the SAT tests three times by the fall of your senior year.
-By following this strategy you will secure sufficient scores for colleges to compare during the application process.
+By following this strategy, you will secure sufficient scores for colleges to compare during the application process.

 As a matter of fact, if you take the SAT test more than that and still do not result in significant improvement, then the schools might develop unwanted impressions about your potential.

 If paying for expensive colleges has been a constant worry, then retaking the SAT for better scores is justified.
 You never really know when and how good SAT scores can help when choosing colleges with exorbitant fee structures.